 The Company's Income shares and Growth shares are listed on the London Stock Exchange under 'Investment Trusts'.
 Prices are given daily in the Financial Times and other newspapers.
 The net asset value of the Company's shares are released to the market daily, on the working day following the calculation date.
-They are available, with other regulatory information, through the National Storage Mechanism at www.morningstar.co.uk/uk/nsm or can be obtained by contacting F&C Investment Business Limited Investment Services on 0845 600 3030.
+They are available, with other regulatory information, through the National Storage Mechanism at www.morningstar.co.uk/uk/nsm or can be obtained by contacting F&C Investment Business Limited Investment Services on 0345 600 3030.
+Shareholders on the main register, who wish to have dividends paid directly into a bank account rather than by cheque to their registered address, can complete a mandate form for the purpose.
+Mandates may be obtained from the Company's Registrars, Equiniti Limited (see Corporate Information page for contact details), on request.